How to (Actually) Spend the Perfect 3 Days in Rome

 If your first 2 days in Rome have overloaded you on history and cherubs, then this third will introduce you to the more modern Rome.
 Despite the ruins and Renaissance pomp, the city is also home to a host of art galleries focusing on the 20th and 21st century; La Galleria Nazionale is our top pick, with works by contemporary Italian artists as well as masters such as Van Gogh and Warhol.
 It’s on the very edge of the Villa Borghese, a spacious park filled with sculptures, fountains, and excellent viewing spots to capture those perfect holiday snaps.
 (There’s also a number of bars and cafes scattered throughout the park - if you stop at more than one for an aperitivo, then who are we to judge?)

 For your final evening, wander through the historic centre of the city towards traditionally Roman trattoria Hostaria Romana, where you can feast like an emperor on classic dishes such as osso bucco, arrabiata, and risotto.
 A wander through the city centre is the perfect way to say ciao to the city before returning to your Plum Guide home for a final night.
 Don’t forget to pass the famous Trevi Fountain -- dodging the selfie sticks as you go, of course.
-Your 3 days in Rome may be at an end, but no need to fret; it’s called the Eternal City, after all, which means it’s certainly not going anywhere.
+Your time in Rome may be at an end, but no need to fret; it’s called the Eternal City, after all, which means it’s certainly not going anywhere.

 Looking for the best place to stay in Rome?
 Plum Guide is the official selection of the world's best vacation homes.
 Independent home critics personally vet each home for quality, so your high standards are met every time.
-Our final piece of advice for the perfect 3 days in Rome: book a stay in one of the best apartments in Rome (you won't regret it.)
+Our final piece of advice for the perfect stay in Rome: book a stay in one of the best apartments in Rome (you won't regret it.)